-No; that is performing our work, which is a copyright violation.
-It's OK to do this in your own classroom or clinic work, or on a private password-protected channel, but it's not OK to share this in public forums of any type, and we are actively monitoring this and filing take-down notices for these products.
+No. That is performing our work, which is a copyright violation.
+It's permitted to do this in your own classroom or clinic work, or on a private password-protected channel, but it's not permitted to share this in public forums of any type, and we are actively monitoring this and filing take-down notices for these products.